korotz10/Monocycle-processor-UTP/README.md

 - Seven-segment display output for visualizing CPU execution on hardware
 - Button-based step execution (manual clocking) with debouncing
 - Modular design: the CPU core remains untouched; the FPGA wrapper manages IO
+- The instruction are provided by with `program.hex` file.

 ## Repository Structure
 - `src/` — Source files for the CPU (SystemVerilog) and FPGA wrapper modules, pin assignments, and hardware-specific files (only in the `FPGA_Implementation` branch)